NicoLeGecko/FileCompare/notes.md

 ## Search for duplicates (SearchForDuplicates)

-Looks in the db for duplicate values of each hash.
+Reads from a new directory, and looks in the db for duplicate values of each hash.
 Outputs the names of the files that are duplicates of each other (shown as a group).

 A 'duplicate' here is a file whose contents (without system metadata) are exactly the same as another file.